Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures

 As described in Hornak~\cite{hornak2010mri}, the intensity $I$ at any voxel $v$ in an inversion recovery sequence can be modeled by the following equation:

-where $I(v)$ is the image intensity at $v$, $M_{PD}(v)$ is the PD map value at $v$, $M_{T1}(v)$ is the T$_1$ map value at $v$, and $T_R$ is the repetition time, which is 4,000ms for both our MPRAGE and FGATIR images.
-Since the repetition time is fixed and known from the acquisition protocol, and the TI values for the acquired MPRAGE~$T_{I1}$ and FGATIR~$T_{I2}$ images are also known, we can solve for the two unknowns, $M_{PD}$ and $M_{T1}$ at each voxel.
+where $I(v)$ is the image intensity at $v$, $\rho(v)$ is the $\rho$ map value at $v$, $T1(v)$ is the $T1$ map value at $v$, and $\mathrm{TR}$ is the repetition time, which is 4,000ms for both our MPRAGE and FGATIR images.
+Since the repetition time is fixed and known from the acquisition protocol, and the $\mathrm{TI}$ values for the acquired MPRAGE,~$\mathrm{TI}_{1}$, and FGATIR,~$\mathrm{TI}_{2}$, images are also known, we can solve for the two unknowns, $T1$ and $\rho$ at each voxel.
 We rewrite Equation~\ref{eqn:imgeqn} as:

-where $x$ and $y$ correspond to $M_{PD}$ and $M_{T_1}$, respectively.
+where $x$ and $y$ correspond to $\rho$ and $T1$, respectively.
 We then solve the following optimization problem at each voxel $v$ using a least squares formulation:

-where $I_1$ is the acquired MPRAGE image, $I_2$ is the acquired FGATIR image, and $T_{I1}$ and $T_{I2}$ are their corresponding inversion times.
+where $I_1$ is the acquired MPRAGE image, $I_2$ is the acquired FGATIR image, and $\mathrm{TI}_{1}$ and $\mathrm{TI}_{2}$ are their corresponding inversion times.
 Although Eq.~\ref{eqn:mpdmt1} assumes signed signal values, most MR images are reconstructed and stored as magnitude images.
-In particular, the FGATIR sequence is acquired at a very short TI (e.g., TI = 400 ms), where the longitudinal magnetization is still negative for many tissues prior to readout.
-To correctly solve for ${M_{PD}}$ and ${M_{T_1}}$ using Eq.~\ref{eqn:mpdmt1}, we negate the FGATIR image values prior to optimization to reflect the signed nature of the signal predicted by the inversion recovery equation.
+In particular, the FGATIR sequence is acquired at a very short TI (e.g., TI = 400 ms), where the longitudinal magnetization for many tissues is still negative prior to readout, especially those in and around the deep brain structures.
+To correctly solve for ${\rho}$ and ${T1}$ using Eq.~\ref{eqn:mpdmt1}, we therefore negate the FGATIR image values prior to optimization to reflect the signed nature of the signal predicted by the inversion recovery equation.
 This detail is critical for accurate parameter estimation; however, for rendering synthetic multi-TI images from Eq.~\ref{eqn:imgeqn}, we apply the absolute value to match the magnitude format of clinically acquired MR images.

-After computing $M_{PD}$ and $M_{T1}$ for all voxels, we can use Eq.~\ref{eqn:imgeqn} to calculate an image at any desired TI.
+After computing $\rho$ and $T1$ for all voxels, we can use Eq.~\ref{eqn:imgeqn} to calculate an image at any desired TI.
 We refer to the collection of such images, computed at different TI values, as multi-TI images.
-Figures~\ref{f:dataset_t1_pd} and~\ref{f:dataset_multiTI} illustrate this process.
-Figure~\ref{f:dataset_t1_pd} shows examples of the acquired MPRAGE and FGATIR images along with their estimated T$_1$ and PD parameter maps.
-Using these maps, Figure~\ref{f:dataset_multiTI} shows synthetic images computed at various TI values.
+Figure~\ref{f:dataset_multiTI} shows examples of the estimated $T1$ and $\rho$ parameter maps and some computed multi-TI images from the MPRAGE and FGATIR images in Fig.~\ref{f:dataset}.